 A student refuses to use the video option in Zoom.
 What, if anything, can I do?

 Students can only refuse to use the video for a legal reason (e.g. FERPA).
 In this case they should let their instructor know in advance of their status.
-Otherwise, as the instructor, you can require that students to use the video option.
+Otherwise, it is HLS policy that students’ cameras be turned on.
 However, you may want to inquire about why a student feels uncomfortable with the video function.